 (8) Once you reach Sundrige, check into the Northridge Inn for a unique accommodation and dining experience.
 See a one-of-a-kind airstream parked on the shore or enjoy the pool.

-(9) Don’t forget to swing by Copperhead for a drink before unwinding for the evening and taking a stroll on the beach at Lake Bernard, watching the sun set or basking in the view at the High Rock Lookout.
+(9) Don’t forget to swing by Copperhead to try some local craft spirits before unwinding for the evening and taking a stroll on the beach at Lake Bernard, watching the sun set or basking in the view at the High Rock Lookout.

 (1) After a peaceful rest on the shores of Lake Bernard (a man-made lake), Michaels on Main has some lovely breakfast options to start the second day.